libfuse/sshfs/sshfs.rst

    option.

 -o transform_symlinks
    transform absolute symlinks on remote side to relative symlinks.
+This means that if e.g. on the server side ``/foo/bar/com`` is a symlink to ``/foo/blub``, SSHFS will transform the link target to ``../blub`` on the client side.

 -o follow_symlinks
    follow symlinks on the server, i.e. present them as regular files on the client.
+If a symlink is dangling (i.e, the target does not exist) the behavior depends on the remote server - the entry may appear as a symlink on the client, or it may appear as a regular file that cannot be accessed.

 -o no_check_root
    don't check for existence of 'dir' on server